Ingobernable/OkuPanel/okupanel/README.txt

 **Do you offer installation support?**
 - Not really.. but you're very welcome to visit us with your Pi and MicroSD card at [La Ingobernable](https://ingobernable.net/) (address below), we'll do our best to solve your troubles in the moment ;)

+**Do you offer software support?**
+- Not really either.. but if you found a nice bug, we'll be pleased to fix it!
+Please use [our Github repository](https://github.com/Ingobernable/OkuPanel/issues) for all support tickets and suggestions.

 **Do you have a donate link?**
 - No, but if you really think we deserve your donation, you can always visit us (see address below) or contact us at luna155 at riseup dot net.